Top 20 Unique Extracurriculars

 One exceptional student participated in a program called Cubes in Space, where student researchers set up experiments in cubes and send them to space.
 She was working with anti-bacterial nanopillars and tested how they would hold up in space and under UV radiation.
 After receiving the results of the experiment, she used that information to design and manufacture antibacterial astronaut suits.

-Cytotoxicity Researcher and Co-president of Medical Organization
+Cytotoxicity Researcher and President of Medical Organization

 One of our tutors, Pooja Ramadas, studied the cytotoxicity of the popular food additives MSG and NaB, tested for C. immitis presence in Contra Costa County, analyzed plant soil bacteria, and worked on synthesizing UV-curing hydrogel glue for surgical use.
 Pooja also co-founded an organization called Project MedMagnified, which helped over 300 pre-med and pre-health students of all ages (from middle school to even graduate school) discover medicine through a whole new lens.